Federal Pell Grant

 Direct Loan Resource Center

 In order to receive federal student loans, you must complete certain requirements.
-The Department of Education has created a website (www.studentloans.gov) to manage borrower requirements and provide valuable information regarding federal student loans.
+The Department of Education created the Federal Student Aid website to manage borrower requirements and provide valuable information regarding federal student loans.
 The three items listed below are required from all borrowers.

 To ensure that you understand your rights and responsibilities as a student loan borrower, the Federal Government requires you to participate in loan counseling before receiving a Direct Loan, if you have not previously received a Direct Loan, Federal Family Education Loan or Supplemental Loans to Students (SLS) Loan.